vvvote/vvvote/doc/protocol/protocol.md

 vvvote protocol consits of three phases:

  1. obtaining an anonymous return envelope
- 2. using the anonymous return envelope in order to post the vote
+ 2. using the anonymous return envelope in order to cast the vote
  3. publish all votes

 The phases are fixed periods and publicly announced.

-In the first phase the voter, to be precise the computer of the voter (in the following just the called the voter), generates an RSA key pair.
-Then the voter blindes the public part of it and sends it to the server, together with the voter's credentials.

 # Phase 1: Obtaining the Return Envelope